adamluckydo/ontology/2_Story/Story.md

 Losing hope,

-Running out of reasons to live.
+Losing reasons to live.

 Neither my abilities nor the abilities of the specialists I went to were up to the task.
 And so, the great question of the the condition of my existence again reared its head: this time with extra nihilism.

 Finding some transient meaning wasn't enough now.
 What was _actually_ real?
 What could I rely upon when both my physical and cognitive abilities were failing in the present, and the future of my current trajectory was no better?

-Coincidentally, a friend had recently introduced me to Waking Up: A meditation app advertising a deeper examination of life.
+Coincidentally, a friend had recently introduced me to Waking Up: A meditation app that advertised a deeper examination of life.
 And so, once again I found my refuge in thinking: this time by investigating the nature of my own experience.

 After all, I was a guy who could solve things.
 Why not reality itself?